How we Become Empty and Ready to be Filled with all the Wrong things-

 Okay, so a couple of things:

-Second, I’m fairly conservative in my political views.
+Second, I’m pretty dang conservative in my political views.
 I am not conservative because I believe baby Jesus was born with a copy of the constitution in His teeny-tiny hand.
 Nor, am I conservative because I believe a person must think a certain way politically in order to become a Christian.
-I am a conservative because I tend to believe Jesus would be on the side of individual responsibility and personal accountability.
+I am a conservative because I believe Jesus would be on the side of individual responsibility and personal accountability.
 Mostly, because responsibility and accountability lead to healthy outcomes and happy people.
 I also think Jesus would be on the side of life (because He created it) and I’m pretty sure He would be all-in when it comes to limiting the gender spectrum to male and female because it is the design he chose for this world (Genesis 1:27, Genesis 2:23-25)

-For most conservatives the election was a full-on bummer.
+For most conservatives the last election was a full-scale bummer.
 It was not what we wanted, or prayed for.
 I know it could have been way worse.
 That said, it was still, objectively speaking, extremely discouraging.
-Who would have thought soaring inflation, layoffs, war, cultural chaos and four-dollar a gallon gas would not be punished at the ballot box?
+Who would have thought soaring inflation, layoffs, war, cultural chaos and four-dollar a gallon gas would NOT be punished at the ballot box?
 But it was not.

 Here’s the thing: